yugabyte/yugabyte-db/docs/content/latest/architecture/core-functions/high-availability.md

 As discussed before, YugabyteDB is a CP database (consistent and partition tolerant), but achieves very high availability (HA).
 It achieves this HA by having an active replica that is ready to take over as a new leader in a matter of seconds after the failure of the current leader and serve requests.

-If a node fails, it causes the outage of the processes running on it.
+If a node fails, it causes the outage of the servers running on it.
 These would be a YB-TServer and the YB-Master (if one was running on that node).
 Let us look at what happens in each of these cases.

 ## YB-TServer failure